-We’re gradually coming out on the other side this spring with the latest government announcement allowing meetups outside in groups of six, or two households.
+We’re gradually coming out on the other side this spring with the government recently lifting all remaining Covid restrictions.
 And, it’s come at just the right time as temperatures are starting to get a tad warmer.
-To celebrate getting together in a slightly larger group, we think a drink is in order.
+To celebrate the lovely weather, we think a drink with friends is in order.
 And what goes best with catching up with mates you haven’t seen in aaages, I hear you ask?
 Coffee, always coffee.
+Whether it be hot or iced.
 At least in the earlier hours!
 So, here’s some great coffee shops near parks, allowing you to grab your takeaway coffee without leaving you miles away from your hangout spot.

 West End coffee shops near parks